Updated 5 January 2021

 If you reach the transfer balance cap, you will not be able to contribute any more to an income stream at any time.
 Also, your cap won’t increase with any subsequent increments.

 Fluctuations in account balances due to earnings will not impact the cap.
 So if earnings put you over the cap, it will not be counted as a breach.

 What happens if I exceed the transfer balance cap?

 As long as you commence a new income account with less than $1.6 million, it won’t matter if your balance later grows to more than $1.6 million due to investment earnings.

-Note that tax will apply to each day you have an excess transfer balance so you may want to reduce your balance before the Tax Commissioner issues an assessment to you as that could take months.
-If you don’t withdraw sufficient money to go under the cap within a specified time in your assessment, the Commissioner will direct your super fund to make a withdrawal for you.
+Tax will apply to each day you have an excess transfer balance so you may want to reduce your balance before the Tax Commissioner issues an assessment to you as that could take months.
+If you don’t withdraw sufficient money to go under the cap within a time specified in your assessment, the Commissioner will direct your super fund to make a withdrawal for you.